gvwilson/sdxpy/src/http/index.md

 [% inc file="http_response.txt" %]

-Constructing HTTP requests is tedious, so most people use libraries to do most of the work.
+Constructing HTTP requests is tedious, so most people use a library to do most of the work.
-The most popular such library in Python is called [requests][requests].
+The most popular one in Python is called [requests][requests], and works like this:

 [% inc pat="requests_example.*" fill="py out" %]